I am a veterinarian who is trying to bring a new taste to people's lives.

 When to approach a Vet

 If the owner sees a single drop of blood in the poo or even suspects anything resembling the blood in scat, he/she must visit the vet for a complete check-up of the suspected dog.

-The diagnosis of bloody diarrhea is the detection of the specific disease condition.
-The goal of the vet is to identify the actual cause of blood-stained poo.
+The diagnosis of bloody diarrhea is the detection of a specific disease condition.
+The goal is to identify the actual cause of the bloody poo.